Adnuntius/documentation/other-useful-information/identification-and-privacy/consent-processing-tcf2.md

 ---
 description: >-
-  This page describes how Adnuntius, as a TCF2 certified vendor, processes consent.
+  This page describes how Adnuntius uses the IAB Europe Transparency & Consent Framework version 2.0 (TCF2) to obtain permission to use personal data
 ---

 # Consent Processing (TCF2)